rajsekharde/ci-cd-test/README.md

 - Launch a new EC2 instance and install docker, docker compose on it
 - Copy docker-compose.prod.yml file into it
 - Pull the image from Docker hub to the instance
+- Create a .env having contents: API_KEY=8000
+- Run the container using docker compose and test the endpoint

 ## API

-Minimal Go http server with one endpoing: GET /.
+Minimal Go http server with one endpoint: GET /.
 Containerised using Docker.
 ```bash
 Build Image:
 docker build -t ci-cd-test-api:latest .